leroythelegend/rough_idea_project_cars_cpp/README.md

 Simpler CPP Classes for capturing and processing Project Cars UDP packets.

-Example of all the format 1 attributes can be seen in myprocess.cpp, still finishing the version 2 examples
+Example of all the format 1 and format 2 attributes can be seen in myprocess.cpp.

-NOTE: I'm still updating the comments for the Packets and adding more telemetry to MyProcessV2.
+NOTE: I'm still updating the comments for the Packets.

 Also have done some classes in CSharp https://github.com/leroythelegend/rough_idea_project_cars_csharp